ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 If you maintain a project from multiple contributorss, you want to ensure the codebase always passes ``pre-commit`` hooks defined in ``.pre-commit-config.yaml``.
 Often, external contributors may not have ``pre-commit`` installed locally and attempt to create a pull request (PR).

 The ``pre-commit-CI`` app installed in the GitHub repository will first try to lint and format the code in the PR, and then check against the hooks again.
-If any of the hooks fail, it will clearly mark the pull request with a failed check.
+If any of the hooks fail, it wilgl clearly mark the pull request with a failed check.

 Please see Appendix 1 below on how to set up ``pre-commit CI`` in your GitHub repository.